Mater8600/roclean/README.md

     Done
     Please make sure to check the flagged users ids

+You may notice that a ton of actual good accounts got flagged, that's because some of the words in the flaglist believed that the account was bad

 DISCLAIMER: The developer does not assume responsibility for any issues encountered while using this tool.